Akman/jlink-maven-plugin/README.md

 [![License](https://img.shields.io/github/license/akman/jlink-maven-plugin.svg)](https://github.com/akman/jlink-maven-plugin/blob/master/LICENSE)

 The maven jlink plugin lets you create a custom runtime image with the jlink tool introduced in Java 9.
-It used to link a set of modules, along with their transitive dependences.

-The main idea is to enable the creation of the runtime image without mandatory binding to project artifacts.
-However, you can of course customize the process using the project artifacts.
+The main idea is to avoid being tied to project artifacts and allow the user to fully control the process of creating an image.
+However, it is possible, of course, to customize the process using project artifacts.

 [The jlink tool official description][jlink]
 [JEP 220: Modular Run-Time Images][jep220]